Billings, Montana: MetraPark

+MetraPark, currently called "First Interstate Arena at MetraPark" due to sponsorship, is a 12,000-seat multi-purpose building that was completed in 1975.
+METRA stands for "Montana Entertainment Trade and Recreation Arena".
+It is the largest indoor venue in Montana and is used for concerts, rodeos, ice shows, motor sports events, and more.

 Alberta Bair Theater

 The Alberta Bair Theater is a 1,400-seat performing arts venue noted for its 20-ton capacity hydraulic lift that raises and lowers the stage apron.
 Opened in 1931 and originally called the Fox Theater, it was renamed in 1987 in honor of Alberta Bair and her substantial donations that helped fund the building's renovation.
-Her father, Charles M. Bair, homesteaded the land the theater now occupies and she was born in a nearby house that still stands today.

-Shrine Auditorium
+Eagle Seeker Community Center

-Built in 1950, the Shrine Auditorium is a smaller, cost-effective venue that hosts national shows.
+Built in 1950, the Eagle Seeker Community Center (formerly the Shrine Auditorium) is a smaller, cost-effective venue that has hosted national shows.
 It seats 2,340 for concerts and offers 550 off-street parking spots.

 Dehler Park

-Dehler Park is the new multi-use stadium that replaced Cobb Field and Athletic Park swimming pool in the summer of 2008.
-Cobb Field was a baseball stadium that was the home of the Billings Mustangs, the Pioneer League Rookie Affiliate of the Cincinnati Reds, from 1948 through 2007.
-Cobb Field was named after Bob Cobb, who was responsible for bringing professional baseball with the Mustangs to Billings.
-Cobb Field also hosted home games for local American Legion baseball teams.
-In 2006, Billings voters approved $12 million to be spent on constructing a new multi-use sports facility.
-Cobb Field was demolished in 2007 and construction of Dehler Park began at the end of the 2007 baseball season.
-The park debuted on June 29, 2008, when the Billings Scarlets faced the Bozeman Bucks in American Legion regular-season play.
-The new Dehler Park has a capacity of 3,500 to over 6,000.
+Dehler Park is a multi-use stadium that is home of the Billings Mustangs, a Pioneer League baseball team.
+It replaced Cobb Field and Athletic Park swimming pool in the summer of 2008.
+Dehler Park has a capacity of 3,500 to over 6,000.